 What if I run out of money?

 You won’t go hungry nor sleep on the street.
-There may be a way for your parents to send $, which we transfer to you.
+There may be a way for your parents to send $ to the Trip Leader, which we transfer to you.

 What if strange people keep pestering me to buy cheap souvenirs I don’t want?

 Welcome to the world of travel where everyone assumes you have more money than they do.

 Can I go home early if I decide I’m too homesick?

 Yes.
 Typically it cost between $600-$950 to change your ticket.

 What if I overpacked and can’t carry all my stuff?

 We will donate your excess goods to the local economy or nearest dumpster.

 Don’t order extra food and plan on reimbursing us.
 Order it on a separate ticket after all other orders have been placed.
 However, opportunities for this will be rare as we normally order our meals “family style”.